operator-framework/operator-lifecycle-manager/test/e2e/README.md

 ## How to use

+1. Execute `scripts/start_registry.sh` to start a local docker registry that is used by the tests

-Execute `make e2e-local` in the root of the repository, which will:
+2. Execute `make e2e-local` in the root of the repository, which will:

    - optionally update `test/e2e/assets/chart/zz_chart.go` as needed
    - build local executables used during testing
      - `bin/e2e-local.test`
      - `bin/wait`
      - `bin/cpb`
      - `bin/catalog`
      - `bin/olm`
      - `bin/package-server`
    - build docker file `e2e.Dockerfile` which includes the local executables in a `kind` image archive `test/e2e-local.image.tar`
    - execute `ginkgo` to run the pre-compiled test package `bin/e2e-local.test` with the `kind` image archive.
 This runs BDD tests defined in `test/e2e`
      - these tests are run in a kind cluster that is started fresh each time the test is executed

 Examples: